 - they must have a registered office in Singapore; and

 - they must appoint two or more natural persons resident in Singapore as agents authorised to accept any service of process on its behalf.

-Before one can bring a lawsuit against a foreigner situated abroad, it is necessary for the plaintiff to apply to the Singapore courts for leave (i.e. permission) to effect personal service on the intended foreign defendant.
-To obtain such leave of court, the plaintiff must prove the following:
+Before one can bring a lawsuit against a foreigner situated abroad, it is necessary for the claimant to apply to the Singapore courts for permission (previously known as an “application for leave”) to effect personal service on the intended foreign defendant.
+To obtain such permission, the claimant must prove the following:

 - There is a serious issue to be tried on the merits; and

 - Singapore is a proper forum to try the action.